Erin-Ijesha Waterfalls

-Erin-Ijesha Waterfalls (also known as Olumirin waterfalls) is located in Erin-odo, Osun State.
-It is a tourist attraction located in Oriade local government area, Osun State, Nigeria.
-The waterfalls were discovered in 1140 AD by one of the daughters of Oduduwa.
-However, according to The Nation, "Olumirin waterfall was discovered by hunters in 1140 AD".
-Another source has it that the tourist site was discovered by a woman called Akinla, founder of Erin-Ijesha town and a granddaughter of Oduduwa, during the migration of Ife people to Erin- Ijesa.
-The name Olumirin was given to the tourist attraction by Akinla, which means (oluwa mirin - another god).
+Erin-Ijesha Waterfalls (also known as Olumirin waterfalls) is a waterfall site in Erin-odo, Osun State, Nigeria.
+It is a tourist attraction located in the Oriade local government area.
+According to The Nation, the waterfall was discovered by hunters in 1140 AD.
+However, local tradition has it that the waterfall was discovered by a woman called Akinla, founder of Erin-Ijesa town and a granddaughter of Oduduwa, during the migration of Ife people to Erin-Ijesa.
+Akinla then named it Olumirin, an elision of oluwa mirin which in Yoruba means "another god".

 The fall features seven levels, on top of which the village Abake is located.
 Abake village shares boundary with Ẹfọ̀n-Alààyè in Ekiti State.